Getting fit can be pricey – but it doesn’t have to be. Here’s all the ways you can get in shape and have fun – for free!

 You don’t need weights to rediscover your muscles.
 Try the outdoor fitness equipment in Carlton’s Princes Park, the Docklands Outdoor Gym on the corner of Tom Thumb Lane and Collins Street and North Melbourne’s Eades Place Park.
 By using your own body weight, you can do a solid resistance training session with exercises like chin-ups, sit-ups and step-ups.
 Add some stretches and cardio for a complete work-out!

-The Tan running track
+Hit the Tan running track

-From shufflers to elite athletes, the track surrounding the Royal Botanic Gardens is a favourite destination for Melburnians escaping the gym.
-Universally known as The Tan, this broad path is kind to knees because it’s surfaced with fine gravel.
+From shufflers to elite athletes, the circuit track in Kings Domain is a favourite destination for Melburnians escaping the gym.
+Universally known as The Tan, this broad, leafy path is kind to knees because it’s surfaced with fine gravel.
 The only exception is the challenging Anderson Street hill.
 Covered in asphalt, it inclines about 30 metres over a distance of 300 metres.
 Gasp!
-Check out these other walking and running tracks in Melbourne.

 Healthy Cities Urban Walks – free walks in October

 Healthy Cities Urban Walks is a series of free guided walks designed to get you back to nature – without leaving the city.
 Routes explore everything from the waterfront and the city’s most picturesque parks to sporting locations and precincts such as East Melbourne.
 Run by the City of Melbourne and Urban Hiking, walks begin on Monday 8 October, with six running per week over five weeks.
 All start and finish at Birrarung Marr (opposite Artplay) and take between 45 and 75 minutes.

 Stretch out with morning yoga at MPavilion